-A movement of five per cent in the price of shares (positive or negative) would result in a £671,000 gain or loss being recognised in the available for sale financial instruments reserve.
+A movement of five per cent in the price of shares (positive or negative) would result in a £0.9 million gain or loss being recognised in the available for sale financial instruments reserve.

-The council is not in a position to limit it's exposure to price movements by diversifying its portfolio.
+The council is not in a position to limit it's exposure to price movements by further diversifying its portfolio.